Rohitkale-AIML/SQL/README.md

 So, window functions **return group aggregate calculations alongside individual row-level information** for items in that group, or partition.

+**Order of execution for window function:**
+1. Partition by
+2. Order by
+3. window funciton itself

 ## Views vs CTEs

 **Common Table Expression (CTE):**